“Wait, seriously?”

 Step 1: Check If Your Version Is Still Supported

-Take a look at the TYPO3 roadmap.
-It shows exactly which versions are actively maintained and until when.
+Check the TYPO3 roadmap.
+It lists exactly what versions are actively maintained, and until when.
 Here's the general idea:

-- LTS versions (like 11.5 or 12.4) usually get more than 3 years of free support, including bug and security fixes.
+- LTS versions (like 11.5 or 12.4) usually have three or more years of free support.
+This includes bug fixes, issue fixes, and security fixes.

-- After that, you can pay for ELTS (Extended Long-Term Support) to continue receiving security updates while you plan a full upgrade.
+- After that, you can pay for ELTS (Extended Long-Term Support).
+This gives you security updates while you prepare for a complete version upgrade.

-- Older, unsupported versions (like v9 or earlier)?
-You're in the danger zone.
+- Older unsupported versions (for example, v9 or before)?
+They're in the danger zone.

 Step 2: Choose Your Next Move